Federal clean car standards

 Historic national CO2 emission standards target cars and light trucks

 In August 2012, the U.S. Government finalized greenhouse gas reduction and fuel efficiency standards for new cars and other passenger vehicles in model years 2017-2025.
 These vehicles account for about 40 percent of all U.S. oil consumption and nearly 20 percent of all U.S. greenhouse gas emissions.

-This clean car initiative will cut harmful climate pollution and nearly double our current fuel economy performance by 2025.
-It builds on the adoption of the first-ever national scale greenhouse gas pollution reduction and efficiency standards for model years 2012-2016 finalized in 2010.
+This clean car initiative cuts harmful climate pollution and will nearly double our current fuel economy performance by 2025.
+It builds on the adoption of the first-ever national scale greenhouse gas pollution reduction and efficiency standards for model years 2012-2016, finalized in 2010.